This is a short essay on the Morville family due to

 under English control in 1157.
 He also witnessed a single charter

 for King Malcolm (1153-65) with his father, the elder Hugh (d.1162) - Hugo de moreuill & hugone de moreuill filio eius.
-On 30 December 1170 it was this Hugh Morville who helped kill Thomas Becket and then fled to first Saltwood castle and then the royal fortress of Knaresborough which he was holding for the Crown.
-Despite the outcry against the killers, Hugh and has accomplices remained based in Knaresborough castle until 1173 when he joined the rebellion of the Young King Henry (d.1183) and lost control of the fortress back to King Henry II (1154-89).
+On 30 December 1170 it was this Hugh Morville who helped kill Thomas Becket and then fled to first Saltwood castle and then to the royal fortress of Knaresborough which he was holding for the Crown.
+Despite the outcry against the killers, Hugh and his accomplices remained based in Knaresborough castle until 1173 when he joined the rebellion of the Young King Henry (d.1183) and lost control of the fortress back to King Henry II (1154-89).
 After this he went to the Holy Land in penance and presumably died there soon after.